Dental Implants Arlington Heights

 Health & Oral Hygiene

 As long as you’re careful around the implant site, you can brush and floss the rest of your teeth as you normally would.
-To minimize bacteria in your mouth, rinse with saltwater two or three times a day (but don’t spit too forcefully).
-You could also use a prescription mouth rinse, but stay away from anything alcohol-based.
+To minimize bacteria in your mouth, rinse with salt water two or three times a day (but don’t spit too forcefully).
+You could also use a prescription mouth rinse but stay away from anything alcohol based.

 What to Do After Your New Teeth Are Attached